ReadAlongs/Studio-Web/packages/web-component/readme.md

     npx cypress run

+### Run the tests in the mono repo:

+In the monorepo root directory, follow the monorepo installation instructions with and run these commands in three separate windows:

+    nx serve web-component
+    nx serve-test-data web-component
+    nx cy:run web-component

 ### Interactively testing your local copy

 If you want to use your local copy of the Web Component instead of the version published at unpkg, change the two `script` lines in your HTML and set the module URL to your localhost.